 (G) The calculations in this section.

-(9) The following information regarding the utility's plans regarding debt, common stock, and preferred stock during the year following the test year end:
+(8) The following information regarding the utility's plans regarding debt, common stock, and preferred stock during the year following the historical test year endperiod or base period:

 (A) Issues that are to be retired or refinanced.